 As an angler, you have spent an endless amount of money on rods, reels and bait for years and now you want to save a few bucks on the paddle?
 Don't save at the wrong end.
 The difference between a basic paddle and a high-end paddle is huge!

 Many always say to me, “A paddle is a paddle.”
 No, they are wrong!

-But there is nothing wrong with starting with a cheap but high-quality paddle such as the Bending Branches Scout.
+But there is nothing wrong with starting with a cheap but high-quality paddle such as the Bending Branches Drift.
 Ideal for the small budget!
 You can upgrade later, and in most cases, will do this as a serious kayak angler.

 Do You Have a Pedal Kayak?

 Even if you have a pedal kayak, you need a good paddle.
 There are many situations in which you need a paddle, such as in shallow water, heavily weeded water or when your drive breaks down and you are 10 miles from your starting point.

 Ultimately, the height of the kayak angler may have little influence on the choice of paddle length.
 In my opinion, it matters only if the person is very small or very tall.